mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 it's a, it's a little bit a wrong perception because you're not only writing code.
 Right.
 So there's this task that you're writing code, but an actually code lives on.
 Right.
-So, and you wanted to have it live on for a long time.
-And so if you think like this is the first investment that you're making, and then based on this investment, you're profiting from it.
+So, and you want it to have it live on for a long time.
+And so if you think like this is the first investment that you're making, and then based on this investment, you will profit from it.
 Right.
-But by your profit thing, you actually have to maintain.
+But the profit thing, you actually have to maintain.
 The code.
 And so if you're, as you said, if you're building a better foundation and if you are adding tasks right in, you know, your foundation is actually good